AdguardTeam/AdGuardHome/HACKING.md

  *  Use named returns to improve readability of function signatures.

- *  When naming a file which defines an enitity, use singular nouns, unless the entity is some form of a container for other entities:
+ *  When naming a file which defines an entity, use singular nouns, unless the entity is some form of a container for other entities:

     ```go